piber-dev/awesome-akash/README.md

 - [Discord](https://discord.com/invite/akash) - The official Discord server for technical support, technical conversation, and other conversation related to the development of the network.
 - [Twitter (X)](https://twitter.com/akashnet_) - The official Twitter (X) account for community news, milestones, and more relevant information of Akash.
 - [Telegram (Official)](https://t.me/AkashNW) - The official Telegram server where serious conversation of the development of the network is encouraged.
+- [GitHub Organization](https://github.com/akash-network) - The official GitHub organization where development occurs with the help of open-source contributors.

 ### Unofficial